Father Bob Wallace

 In 2014, I had spinal surgery at the Royal National Orthopaedic Hospital in Stanmore.
 Although the operation was a success, the damage already caused to some nerves in my right leg was irreversible and, as a result, I took early retirement.

 My interests include the History of Art and particularly the manner in which the Church has used art to tell her story.
 I enjoy travelling in Europe and, although I am not a linguist, I do try to learn a little of the appropriate language before I go.
-As I have difficulty walking, my main exercise is in the swimming pool.
+As I have difficulty walking, my main exercise is in the swimming pool, (when it reopens)

-I have a son and two grandchildren in Braintree, a daughter in Folkestone, and a daughter currently teaching in Mexico City.
+I have a son and two grandchildren in Braintree, a daughter in Folkestone, and a daughter currently teaching in Colchester.